Richard Barone: Career

 In October 2023, the Bongos released the Barone-penned "Rock the Christmas Cheer!" holiday single, on RCA Records; the first recording of a new Bongos song since 1986.

 On November 13, 2023, Barone produced Mazzoni Center Honors Stephen Schwartz, an all-star, Broadway-themed gala held at the Kimmel Center in Philadelphia.

 That same week, on November 19, 2023, he returned to Carnegie Hall to present Music + Revolution at Carnegie Hall, a concert based on the book.
 The sold-out concert, which featured performances by Tom Paxton, Jose Feliciano, Vernon Reid, The Bongos, and many others, was a benefit for MusiCares and the Greenwich Village Society for Historic Preservation.

 Darryl "DMC" McDaniels and Richard Barone in Washington Square Park, NYC, as they appear in the music video for "All Fall Down," September 2024.

 On September 28, 2024, Barone produced Bolan Birthday Bash: A Celebration of Marc Bolan & T. Rex in Los Angeles featuring members of The Bangles and Cowsills among many others.
 On November 18, 2024 he produced a tribute to Star Trek star and social activist George Takei in Philadelphia, for Mazzoni Center Honors.
 See Concert Productions below.

-Barone's latest single, "All Fall Down", featuring Darryl "DMC" McDaniels, was released on September 20, 2024 on Richard Gottehrer's Instant Records label.
+Barone's single, "All Fall Down", featuring and co-written by Darryl "DMC" McDaniels, was released on September 20, 2024 on Richard Gottehrer's Instant Records label.
 The song was released in multiple genres, including Rock, Folk, Alt-Country, and Hip-Hop versions.

 On May 23, 2025, the Bongos' live album The Shroud of Touring: Live in 1985 was released on CD, followed by the streaming release on September 19th.
 In June 2025, Barone toured the southern U.S. states of Georgia, Alabama, Arkansas, Mississippi, and Tennessee with Pylon Reenactment Society.
+In December 2025, Barone lectured for week of classes on the topic of music and politics and performed at Sapienza University of Rome at the invitation of Professor Marilisa Merolla.

+In January 2026, it was announced that Barone's duo album Nuts & Bolts, recorded in 1983 with fellow Bongo James Mastro and producer Mitch Easter, was scheduled to be re-released for the first time in April 2026 in an expanded CD edition by Iconoclassic Records.
+It was also announced in January that Barone's Village Nights music series would relaunch in March 2026, presented by the Greenwich Village Society for Historic Preservation, with four events to be held at the historic venue The Bitter End, each celebrating a specific decade in the history of the Greenwich Village music scene.

+In May 2026, Barone and Glenn Mercer released the limited edition LP Hazy Cosmic Jive, a tribute to 1970s experimental glam rock that covered songs by Bowie, Roxy Music, T. Rex, and others, on blue vinyl.
+In June, a tribute to Badfinger's vocalist/songwriter Pete Ham, Just Look Inside the Cover--Songs of Pete Ham, was released on Y&T Music, featuring Barone's version of Ham's "I'm Only Human" from Ham's 1970 demo recording.